-- Read General Rules.
-Style Revue judging will be Friday, July 15, 2022, 1:00 p.m. at the St. Agnes Education Center in Grainfield. - 2.
+- 1. Read General Rules.
+Style Revue judging will be Friday, July 14, 2023, 10:00 a.m. at the St. Agnes Education Center in Grainfield. - 2.
 Any 4-H member can enter the Ready-Made Garments Revue.
 Participants must be enrolled in the Clothing and Textile project to be eligible to participate at State Fair.
 Grand Champion Seniors will be selected.
 Reserve Grand will be named "Alternate" if the Grand Champion Senior is not available to exhibit at the Kansas State Fair.
 (This event is inperson only) - 3.
 The committee urges those who display their ready-made garments at the fair to please display the garment with the ribbon. - 4.
 The 4-Her may purchase 4 entries (all in the same class) but will be limited to two garments to model in the Public Style Revue.
 Two outfits will be designated by the Fashion Revue Committee, if necessary. - 5.
-Cost Per Wear Forms are required for Senior division and recommended for Junior/Intermediate division.
+Cost Per Wear Forms are required for ALL AGE DIVISIONS.
 Include a 4 x 6 picture of exhibitor in outfit & fabric swatch if constructed with entry.